ewa-edun/EcoBuddy_OLD/README.md

       - 10 items, 1:30/2 minutes.
 10 point each
       - Incorrect sorting results in a small point deduction and once the timer is over, it shows their points before the timer ran out.

-  - Game 2:**Wordle Eco Edition**
-     - Like the wordle game but the words are eco related.
-     - Points: 5 tries, 100 points automatically and -20 points for each miss, 1:30/2 minutes.

   - Game 3:**Recycle Match**
       - A puzzle game where users match three or more of the same recyclable items (like candy crush but with waste items).
       - 5 matches, 20 points each, 3 minutes.

-  - Game 4:Eco Quiz Show
-      - A trivia game with questions on recycling, waste management, and sustainability (questions genreated by ai).
-      - 10 Questions, 10 point each, 2 minutes.

 ## 🚀 Getting Started